dayanacavalcante/Anti-Spam-Filter/README.md

 ### _How?_

-With the Naive Bayes algorithm.
+With the _Naive Bayes_ algorithm.

 ### _Exploratory Data Analysis_

-Through the _"groupby"_ function, note that there is a predominance of non-spam emails.
+Through the _groupby_ function, note that there is a predominance of non-spam emails.

 ```
 email  count                               2500